WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/README.md

 ### File Structure
 - [index.js](https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/blob/main/index.js) is the main server file and is used to initialize all routes, the https server, and initializes all the webrtc_server_script objects and logic for webrtc rooms.

-- [SRSLyClasses](https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/tree/main/SRSLyClasses) is a folder containing scripts specific for running the server
+- [scripts_serverside](https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/tree/main/scripts_serverside) is a folder containing scripts specific for running the server and setup the data for user's webrtc transports and a meeting room's webrtc information.

 - [assets](https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_SRSLy_Joking/tree/main/assets) includes the visual assets (like 3D models) used in the app.